-- The Safeguarding & Child Protection policy - The Behaviour Policy - The Staff Behaviour Policy (sometimes called a Code of Conduct) - The safeguarding response to children who go missing from education - The role of the DSL (including the identity of the DSL and any deputies)
+- The Safeguarding & Child Protection policy; - The Behaviour Policy; - The Staff Behaviour Policy (sometimes called a Code of Conduct); - The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies).

-Copies of policies and a copy of part one of KSCIE is provided to staff at induction.
+Copies of policies and a copy of part one of the KCSIE-20 document is provided to staff at induction.